 - Pain when you flex or rotate your foot

 - Unable to put your full wait on your ankle

 - Pain that increases when you walk

 Treatment for syndesmosis sprain can be conservative (non-surgical) or non-conservative (surgical).
-This can be determined by a medical professional through thorough assessment and/or imaging (x-ray or MRI) to diagnose the severity of your high ankle sprain.
+A medical professional can determine this through thorough assessment and/or imaging (x-ray or MRI) to diagnose the severity of your high ankle sprain.

 Conservative treatments will involve immediate rest, ice, compression, and elevation, followed by physical therapy, pending the structural damage in your ankle and clearance if your ankle is stable enough for you to perform physical therapy.
 Early conservative treatments will involve managing your inflammation, maintaining the range of motion you have in the ankle, and protecting your injury.
 These can last for as little as 3-5 days or as long as a few weeks.